umtoztrk/SynGuard-SDN/README.md

 * **No simulated traffic:** Verify that the controller and Mininet started successfully and that `source scenario.cli` was entered in the Mininet CLI, not the host shell.

 ## 🤝 Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.
+Contributions, bug reports, and feature requests are welcome.
+Please open an [issue](https://github.com/umtoztrk/SynGuard-SDN/issues) or submit a pull request.

 ## 👥 Project Contributors